 Goa, Western India

 Goa is in the west of India and was once a Portuguese colony.
-It has some wonderful history.
-It was loved by the hippies of the 60’s and 70’s and is still loved by backpackers and globetrotters of nowadays.
+It has some wonderful history, was loved by the hippies of the 1960’s and 1970’s.
+And is still loved by backpackers and globetrotters of nowadays.
 It is India’s smallest state but also one of the richest.
-Goa has some of the best beaches, it’s people are easy going, their food delicious, and it is one place that I look forward to returning to someday.
+Goa has some of the best beaches in India.
+It’s people are easy going, their food delicious, and it is a place that I really look forward to returning to.

 So without further ado, and in no particular order, these are my Five Fabulous Reasons to visit Goa …